saurabh29r/wikipedia_search_usingAPI/README.md

 # wikipedia_search_usingAPI
-In this Application , fetched the data by using an API and fetch methods and added the in the result section dynammically as per results redirected the result page to new tab.
+In this Application , fetched the data by using an API and fetch methods and added the in the result section dynammically as per results redirected the result page to new tab.adding some

 => When user start the browser